noahramey/maze/specs.md

 * Starting point - Reviewing what we learned, dividing tasks

-* By noon - have maze and mazespaces objects completed
+* By noon - have player object and movement, and maze front-end

-* By 4 - create player object,  ability to move
+* By 4 - ability to move, player movement interface

 * 4-5 Review the day, reassess goals, plan for Wedneday